-To promote checks and balances, the Chairperson of the board of directors shall be a non-executive director or an independent director, and must not have served as CEO of the Bank within the past three (3) years.
-The positions of Chairperson and CEO shall not be held by one person.
-In exceptional cases where the position of Chairperson of the board of directors and CEO is allowed to be held by one (1) person as approved by the Monetary Board, a lead independent director shall be appointed.
+To promote checks and balances, as a general rule, the Chairperson of the board of directors shall be a nonexecutive director or an independent director.

+The positions of chairperson and CEO shall not be held by one (1) person.
+In exceptional cases where the position of chairperson of the board of directors and CEO is allowed to be held by one (1) Person as approved by the Monetary Board, a lead independent director shall be appointed.